What Are the Effects of Sleep Deprivation?

-For many family caregivers, sleep doesn’t come easily at the end of a tiring day.
+For many, sleep deprivation is a real concern.
+Sleep may not always come easily at the end of a tiring day.
 Worrying might keep some from falling asleep.
 Others might reach Slumberland the moment their head hits the pillow, only to be awakened during the night to help a care recipient who has fallen or needs to go to the bathroom.
 Alzheimer’s patients, who sometimes get their days and nights confused, are often awake and restless during the night, keeping the caregiver up with noises they make, says Ruth Drew, director of family and information services at the Alzheimer’s Association.

 “There are lots of ways that a caregiver’s sleep can be interrupted by the person that they’re caring for,” Drew says.
 “And of course, when you are under stress and exhausted, sometimes you may keep yourself up.
 Sometimes people are dealing with insomnia and other issues that interrupt their sleep, due to the strain of caregiving.”

-Sleep deprivation is a common complaint among caregivers, and the result could be more damaging to their health than merely making them feel tired and cranky.
-Poor sleep has been linked to increased risks for obesity, hypertension and diabetes, according to the National Sleep Foundation.
-That’s because insufficient sleep can suppress the secretion of a growth hormone that helps control weight gain, disrupt the decline in blood pressure that normally occurs during the sleep cycle, and weaken the body’s ability to use insulin.
+Sleep deprivation is a common complaint among caregivers, and the effects could be more damaging to their health than merely making them feel tired and cranky.
+Losing sleep or poor sleep has been linked to increased risks for obesity, hypertension and diabetes, according to the National Sleep Foundation.
+That’s because sleep deprivation can suppress the secretion of a growth hormone that helps control weight gain, disrupt the decline in blood pressure that normally occurs during the sleep cycle, and weaken the body’s ability to use insulin.
 A study from the American Academy of Sleep Medicine found that severe sleep triggers the immune system into action in a similar way as physical stress.